r0jin/r0jin/README.md

 # Rozhin 👋

-🤖 AI grad with mechatronics roots  — now on the software side, turning **computer vision + robotics** into real-world systems.
+AI grad with mechatronics roots 🤖 → bridging hardware and software in computer vision + robotics.

-⚙️ Day job: **Data & Applications Analyst** — monitoring data, building algorithms, and shipping pipelines.
+⚙️ By day: Data & Applications Analyst — building algorithms, pipelines, and monitoring systems.

-✅ Outside work: building computer-vision + robotics products that make life a bit easier.
+🛠️ Outside: Shipping CV + robotics products that solve real-world problems.

-🌱 Open to contributing to open source
+🌱 Open to open-source contributions and collaborations!